jcfitzpatrick12/transport_model/README.md

 Package is run from "sim_interface.py".
 Here, the user can input variables for simulating and plotting.

-Simple UI is implemented and controlled from the the terminal.
+UI is implemented and controlled from the the terminal.
 Simply run "sim_interface.py" to start simulating.